Vulcan Energy Resources: Geothermal

-Lithium exploration
+Lithium Exploration

-In January 2022, Vulcan secured five exploration licenses in Germany for the development of new areas with potential for geothermal energy and CO₂-free lithium production in the Upper Rhine Valley.
+In January 2022, Vulcan secured five exploration licenses in Germany for the development of new areas with potential for geothermal energy and CO2-free lithium production in the Upper Rhine Valley.
 Soon after, the company secured a permit from the Italian government to explore the Cesano geothermal region near Rome.
 In response, ENEL Green Power and Vulcan signed a wide-ranging agreement in July 2022 to conduct joint geothermal lithium research at the Cesano site.
 In November 2022, Vulcan announced plans to develop further exploration areas in Alsace, along the French side of the Upper Rhine Valley.
 To accomplish this, the company has applied for an initial exploration permit and founded a French subsidiary, Vulcan Energy France (VEF), with a branch office in Haguenau.

-Laboratory and product developments
+Laboratory and Product Developments

 Vulcan opened a new laboratory in Karlsruhe-Durlach in February 2022, for the purpose of expanding the analytical capabilities of their lithium division.

 Chemical company Nobian and Vulcan announced a venture to build a joint lithium refinery at the Höchst Industrial Park in Frankfurt, located close to the sites used for Vulcan's Zero Carbon Lithium™ project.
 The plant will use Nobian's electrolysers to convert extracted lithium chloride into high-purity lithium hydroxide.
 With an electrolysis process, Vulcan is able to produce lithium hydroxide with a purity grade of 57.1%, exceeding the 56.5% specification set by battery manufacturers.
 For this process, Vulcan also developed a new sorbent, consisting primarily of lithium chloride aluminate.
 At the test plant, the sorbent demonstrated higher performance than commercially available options, as well as lower water requirements.

-Market activity
+Market Activity

 Vulcan Energy Resources was listed on the Frankfurt Stock Exchange in February 2022 with a first price of €5.65.

 In January 2022, e-mobility battery manufacturer LG Energy Solutions and Vulcan signed a binding offtake agreement for lithium hydroxide with a purchase volume between 41,000 and 50,000 tonnes.
 The supply contract will start in 2025 with an initial duration of 5 years and the lithium will be processed in LG's European plant.

 In June 2022, French car manufacturer Stellantis invested 50 million euros in Vulcan Energy, becoming the company's second-largest shareholder and the first carmaker to invest in a listed lithium company.
 Stellantis also extended their supply agreement with Vulcan an additional 10 years to 2035.

-Other activities
+Other Activities

 In May 2022, Vulcan founder and CEO Francis Wedin was presented a 40 Under 40 Award by WA Business News.
-The 40 Under 40 Awards recognise West Australian entrepreneurs and business leaders under the age of 40.

 Vulcan joined the UN Global Compact, a corporate sustainability initiative from the United Nations, in 2022.